Nimdoc/DIDgeridoo/README.md

 Once you have this A record, you can go back to the WordPress Admin section, then back to Settings > DIDgeridoo, and check the "Enable Organization Mode" checkbox.

 By default, the user label will just be prepended to the WordPress Site Address.
-For example, if the A record would be `*.example.com`:
+For example, if the A record would be `*.example.com`, then handles would look like:

 ```
 tom.example.com